rats-endorsements-distribution/linaro-connect-25/workshop-report.md

 - Thomas and Michael to determine which working group the endorsement creation protocol document should be submitted to.
 - Kathleen to draft a liaison request for ETSI and ISO documents related to confidential computing standards.
 - Nicolae to send Kathleen the contact information for the head of the ISO work group on confidential computing.
-- Thomas to provide Kathleen with specific document requests for Etsy and ISO.
+- Nicolae to provide Kathleen with specific document requests for ETSI and ISO.
 - Confidential computing community to consider ways to align work in ETSI with IETF use cases.
 - Workshop participants to continue discussion on CoSERV and its implementation as a standard for endorsement and reference value conveyance.
 - Paul to add a report summarizing the meeting's discussions and outcomes to the project repository.